1910s - The Land

 The Vermont government began to preserve(save or protect) forests and plant trees.
 James P. Taylor started the Green Mountain Club in 1910.
 He thought if people went hiking in the woods, they would help save the trees and the mountains.
 The Green Mountain Club decided to build a hiking trail through Vermont.
 They called it the Long Trail.

-Vermonters used the land in many different ways a century ago.
+Vermonters used the land in many different ways in the 1910s.

 Thinking About History